xsergiong/Calculator/README.md

 # Calculator
- A new calculator experimenting to aquire more knowledge to improve my Frontdev skills in VSC
+ A new calculator experimenting to aquire more knowledge to improve my Frontdev skills in VSC.